un-versed/un-versed/README.md

 + 🖖🏻 22 years
 + 🎼 Musician & Hobbyist Producer

-# 👨🏻‍💻 I'm a software engineer at Dock.
+# 👨🏻‍💻 I'm a software engineer at Dock

-# ☝🏻 Javascript is my favorite language.
+# ☝🏻 Javascript is my favorite language

-# 💖 In a complicated relationship with Node.js for about 6 years.
+# 💖 In a complicated relationship with Node.js for about 6 years
-# 🤔 Learning Go!
+# 🤔 Learning Go
 ```
 <p align="center">
   <img height="50" src="./twitter.svg" href="https://twitter.com/_unvrsd">